Florida female felon's bloody mugshot the result of her head-on crash while fleeing cops, officials say

 She eventually crashed head-on into another vehicle driving in the opposite lane, rendering her car disabled, cops said.

-So Burge reportedly tried to flee the scene on foot.
+Burge reportedly tried to flee the scene on foot.

 But deputies managed to take her into custody moments later and, during a search of the vehicle, discovered methamphetamine, prescription pills, narcotic equipment and several miscellaneous ID cards, police said.